 To simplify the user experience, mev-commit considers windows consisting of blocksPerWindow=10\text{blocksPerWindow} = 10 blocks and splits deposits to a window evenly over the corresponding blocks.

 The remaining funds of a bidder from a window (if any) can be unlocked after the corresponding blocks have been settled.
 The bidder can then withdraw the funds from the deposit.
+To further ease the user experience, bidders can enable autodeposits in their nodes, to automatically withdraw deposits from previous windows and redeposit them into future ones.

 Current window number